-- · Quality HDMI transfers uncompressed digital audio and video for the highest, crispest image quality. - Low -cost HDMI provides the quality and functionality of a digital interface while also supporting uncompressed video formats in a simple, cost-effective manner - · Audio HDMI supports multiple audio formats from standard stereo to multichannel surround sound - HDMI combines video and multichannel audio into a single cable, eliminating the cost, complexity, and confusion of multiple cables currently used in A/V systems - · HDMI supports communication between the video source (such as a DVD player) and the DTV, enabling new functionality native damage resistance allowing improved in-field performance.
-Corning Gorilla Glass 5 has been tested for performance when subjected to sharp contact damage, such as asphalt and other real-world surfaces.
+- · Quality HDMI transfers uncompressed digital audio and video for the highest, crispest image quality. - Low-cost HDMI provides the quality and functionality of a digital interface while also supporting uncompressed video formats in a simple, cost-effective manner. - \cdot $\:$ Audio HDMI supports multiple audio formats from standard stereo to multichannel surround sound. - HDMI combines video and multichannel audio into a single cable, eliminating the cost, complexity, and confusion of multiple cables currently used in A/V systems.

+· HDMI supports communication between the video source (such as a DVD player) and the DTV, enabling new functionality.